 If the Commission agrees to reduce the orange roughy catch limit of one or more Members or CNCPs for an area for which a catch limit has been set , the carry forward provision in paragraph 17 shall not apply unless decided otherwise by the Commission, taking into account the circumstances of the reduction.
 The overcatch provision, specified in paragraph 18, shall still apply.

 For the purposes of monitoring catch levels, catches shall be attributed to the flag State of the vessels that have undertaken the fishing described in Article 1(1)(g)(i) and (ii) of the Convention.

+23bis.
+Members and CNCPs shall notify the Secretariat no less than 72 hours in advance of commencing fishing activities if their flagged vessels intend to fish in the Tasman Sea or Westpac Bank areas.

 Members and CNCPs shall report, in an electronic format, the monthly catches of their flagged vessels participating in bottom fishing to the Secretariat within 20 days of the end of each month, consistent with the SPRFMO Data submission templates.

+24bis.
+For the stocks referred to in paragraph 5(b)(i) and paragraph 5(b)(ii), Members and CNCPs shall report, in an electronic format, the weekly catches of their flagged vessels participating in bottom fishing to the Secretariat by 4pm Monday (NZST) each week that catch is recorded, consistent with the SPRFMO Data submission templates.
+Following notification by the Secretariat that 65% of the catch limit for a stock has been reached, Members and CNCPs shall report, in an electronic format, the daily catches of their flagged vessels participating in bottom fishing to the Secretariat by 4pm (NZT) each day that catch is recorded, consistent with the SPRFMO Data submission templates.

+24ter.
+For the stock referred to in paragraph 5(b)(iii) Members and CNCPs shall report, in an electronic format, the daily catches of their flagged vessels participating in bottom fishing to the Secretariat by 4pm (NZT) each day that catch is recorded, consistent with the SPRFMO Data submission templates.

-The Executive Secretary shall circulate monthly catch reports from data provided in accordance with paragraph 17, aggregated by flag State and month, to all Members and CNCPs as soon as possible, once collated.
+The Executive Secretary shall circulate monthly catch reports from data provided in accordance with paragraphs [24], [24bis] and [24ter], aggregated by flag State and month, to all Members and CNCPs as soon as possible, once collated.

 The provisions of this CMM are not necessarily to be considered precedents for future allocation or other decisions in accordance with Article 21 of the Convention relating to participation in bottom fisheries in the Convention Area and adjacent areas of national jurisdiction in the circumstances provided for in Article 20(4)(ii) and (iii) with the consent of the relevant coastal State Member or Members.